Geometry: Transformation of the Plane

 Topological Transformations

 Another class of transformations, is called Homeomorphism.
-This class are basically transformations that are continuous, and is studied in a branch of math called topology.
+This class are basically transformations that are continuous, and is studied in a branch of math called Topology.
 Basically, you can now think of the plane as a piece of rubber of infinite extent.
 You can pinch, stretch, and distort it any way you like, as long as you don't cut or tear.
 You can draw a smiley on the rubber and make it grin from east to west.
 In topological transforms, shapes are not distinguished.
 Circles and triangles are considered the same, but nevertheless certain properties of figures remain.
 For example, a loop will never become a line.
 Here's one theorem from topology, Jordan curve theorem: You can never connect a point inside a loop to a point outside without crossing the loop.

-Xah Talk Show 2021-03-21 Wolfram Language Mathematica Demo/Tutorial.
-Transformation of the Plane
+Xah Talk Show, Transformation of the Plane